peteroupc/peteroupc.github.io/exporand.md

 <a id=Power_of_Uniform_Sub_Algorithm></a>
 ### Power-of-Uniform Sub-Algorithm

 The power-of-uniform sub-algorithm is used for certain cases of the beta sampler below.
-It returns _U_<sup>_px_/_py_</sup>, where _U_ is a uniform random number in the interval \[0, 1\] and _px_/_py_ is greater than 1, but unlike the naïve algorithm it supports an arbitrary precision, uses only random bits, and avoids floating-point arithmetic.
+It returns _U_<sup>_px_/_py_</sup>, where _U_ is a uniform random variate in the interval \[0, 1\] and _px_/_py_ is greater than 1, but unlike the naïve algorithm it supports an arbitrary precision, uses only random bits, and avoids floating-point arithmetic.
 It also uses a _complement_ flag to determine whether to return 1 minus the result.

 It makes use of a number of algorithms as follows: